dkilcy/saltstack-base/states/network/README.md

 - IP: `ip addr`  `ip route`
 - Show which process is using a port: `netstat -anp | grep 8775`
 - Set MTU to 9000: `ip link set enp0s20f2 mtu 9000`
+- Test Jumbo Frames: `ping -M do -s 8972 192.168.1.6` The reason for the 8972 is that the ICMP/ping implementation doesn’t encapsulate the 28 byte ICMP (8) + IP (20) (ping + standard internet protocol packet) header – thus we must take the 9000 and subtract 28 = 8972.
 - Disable NetworkManager
   ```bash
   service NetworkManager stop